Christopher Gadsden: Revolutionary years

 On his return from New York, Gadsden became one of the founders and leaders of the Charleston Sons of Liberty.
 He had risen to the rank of lieutenant colonel in the militia.
 He was elected as a delegate to the First Continental Congress in 1774 and the Second Continental Congress the following year.
-He left Congress early in 1776 to assume command of the 1st South Carolina Regiment of the Continental Army and to serve in the Provincial Congress of South Carolina.In February 1776, South Carolina President John Rutledge named him a brigadier general in charge of the state's military forces.
+He left Congress early in 1776 to assume command of the 1st South Carolina Regiment of the Continental Army and to serve in the Provincial Congress of South Carolina.

+In February 1776, South Carolina President John Rutledge named him a brigadier general in charge of the state's military forces.
 As the British prepared to attack Charleston, Major General Charles Lee ordered outlying positions abandoned.
 Rutledge and the local officers disagreed.
 A compromise was reached and as William Moultrie prepared the defenses on Sullivan's Island, Gadsden paid for, and his regiment built, a bridge that would allow their escape if the position were threatened.
 The British attack was repulsed.

 In 1778, Gadsden was a member of the South Carolina convention that drafted a new state constitution.
 That same year he was named the lieutenant governor, to replace Henry Laurens who was away at the Continental Congress.
 He served in that office until 1780.
-Actually, for the first year and a half his office was called "Vice President of South Carolina," but when the new constitution was adopted, the title was changed to the modern usage.When the British laid siege to Charleston in 1780, John Rutledge, as president of the council, fled to North Carolina to ensure a "government in exile" should the city fall.
+For the first year and a half, his office was called "Vice President of South Carolina," but when the new constitution was adopted, the title was changed to the modern usage.

+When the British laid siege to Charleston in 1780, John Rutledge, as president of the council, fled to North Carolina to ensure a "government in exile" should the city fall.
 Gadsden remained, along with Governor Rawlins Lowndes.
 General Benjamin Lincoln surrendered the Continental Army garrison on May 12 to General Henry Clinton.
 At the same time, Gadsden represented the civil government and surrendered the city.
 He was sent on parole to his Charleston house.